ADDYY or NKE: Which Is the Better Value Stock Right Now?

-Investors with an interest in Shoes and Retail Apparel stocks have likely encountered both Adidas AG (ADDYY) and Nike (NKE).
+Investors interested in stocks from the Shoes and Retail Apparel sector have probably already heard of Adidas AG (ADDYY) and Nike (NKE).
 But which of these two stocks presents investors with the better value opportunity right now?
 Let's take a closer look.

-ADDYY currently has a forward P/E ratio of 15.70, while NKE has a forward P/E of 41.78.
-We also note that ADDYY has a PEG ratio of 0.39.
-This popular figure is similar to the widely-used P/E ratio, but the PEG ratio also considers a company's expected EPS growth rate.
+ADDYY currently has a forward P/E ratio of 15.84, while NKE has a forward P/E of 41.72.
+We also note that ADDYY has a PEG ratio of 0.44.
+This figure is similar to the commonly-used P/E ratio, with the PEG ratio also factoring in a company's expected earnings growth rate.
 NKE currently has a PEG ratio of 2.81.

 These metrics, and several others, help ADDYY earn a Value grade of B, while NKE has been given a Value grade of D.

-ADDYY sticks out from NKE in both our Zacks Rank and Style Scores models, so value investors will likely feel that ADDYY is the better option right now.
+ADDYY has seen stronger estimate revision activity and sports more attractive valuation metrics than NKE, so it seems like value investors will conclude that ADDYY is the superior option right now.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report